 Susan Furrer (PsyD) is the executive director of the Center for Applied Psychology, a division of the Graduate School of Applied and Professional Psychology at Rutgers.
 The Center provides a range of training, consultation, and intervention activities for graduate students in psychology.
 Dr. Furrer earned her doctoral degree in clinical psychology in 1990 from the Graduate School of Applied and Professional Psychology at Rutgers University.
 With extensive administrative experience in clinical and technical assistance efforts, she has directed research and program evaluation projects focusing on violence prevention, helpline programs, specialized educational programs, and two APA accredited psychology internship programs.
 Her clinical interests are in the treatment of children and adults with trauma.

-Digital Communications and Social Media
+Program Coordinator of Digital Communications and Social Media